jg1uaa/kozos-pcduino/README.md

-# kozos-opipc
+# kozos-pcduino
-KOZOS (http://kozos.jp/kozos/) for Orange Pi PC (AllWinner H3, Cortex-A7)
+KOZOS (http://kozos.jp/kozos/) for pcDuino (AllWinner A10, Cortex-A8)

 see Japanese README at os/README